 About the BA (Hons) Professional and Creative Writing programme

-BA (Hons) Professional and Creative Writing is more than just a creative writing degree.
+BA (Hons) Professional and Creative Writing (validated by the University of Hull) is more than just a creative writing degree.

 Alongside short stories and novels, you will have the opportunity to learn how to write scripts for television, film, radio, games and comics, as well as non-fiction books and articles, developing a wide-ranging skillset and portfolio.

 You will focus on creative writing in professional contexts, covering how to advance writing skills with topics such as plot structure and character development, alongside tailoring writing style and format to meet the requirements of specific publications and contexts.

 You will be encouraged to view yourself as a freelance writer during the programme (although this is optional).
 Many of your assignments are designed so that you can directly submit them to professional companies for potential publishing or production.